SusanZMartin/Getting-and-Cleaning-Data-Course/README.md

+# News flash!

+As a good Coursera fellow student I want to make life as easy as possible for those who might be assessing my work - so before I launch into the rather dry material about the Course Project here are instructions on how to download the tidy data file.

+## How to read the tidy data file

+To read in the tidy data file I have uploaded (called HARTidyData) from the peer assessment page so that you can visually inspect it to confirm that it is indeed 'tidy', do the following (2):

+* right click on the file name shown (HARTidyData) in the first window of the peer assessment page to download it to your computer (apologies that these instructions are rather 'Windows-centric' - I'm confident that if you are using a Mac or other OS you'll be able to figure it out!)
+* name the file with whatever file name you prefer - don't forget to give it a .txt extension if your system does not recognize it as a text file and append that extension automatically
+* save the file into your R or RStudio working directory
+* from the working directory enter and run the code below to read the file into a data frame and view it
+   `data <- read.table("yourfilename.txt", header=TRUE)`
+   `View(data)`

+We now return you to our regularly scheduled Course Project documentation.

 # Course Project

 There are four deliverables for the Course Project in the Getting and Cleaning Data Course offered by Coursera from January 5, 2015 to February 2, 2015, the first three of which are found in this repository (https://github.com/SusanZMartin/Getting-and-Cleaning-Data-Course/tree/Course-Project-January-2015):